-Some 3PLs will charge for packing materials, while others include them as part of their fulfillment services.
+Some 3PLs will charge for packing materials, while others include them as part of their fulfilment services.
 Your 3PL will choose packing materials that will both protect your products and add up to the lowest practical dimensional weight.

 Step 4: Shipping

 Once the order is packed, it’s time to ship.

 Most 3PLs will purchase shipping labels from shipping carrier(s) on the merchant’s behalf.

 Some fulfilment providers have preferred carriers with whom they partner, while others compare shipping costs from a variety of carriers.
 The latter helps ensure the most affordable pricing possible for any given shipping option.

 One big benefit of outsourcing fulfilment is that major carriers pick up orders directly from the 3PL’s fulfilment centres to ship.